Uttan Virar Sea Link

 No direct connector; price run already partially baked in

 Virar East is the most misread pocket in this corridor.
 Buyers assume proximity to Arnala beach is a pure upside.
 The 18.95 km Virar connector starts precisely at Arnala beach, meaning land directly in that zone faces acquisition risk, not appreciation.
-The investable land in Virar East sits further inland, along the Delhi-Mumbai Expressway interchange approach, where the connector terminates and no acquisition activity has been notified.
+Virar East parcels further inland, along the Delhi-Mumbai Expressway interchange approach where the connector terminates, sit outside the notified acquisition footprint based on current MMRDA notifications.

 Frequently Asked Questions